 Both Flex and our suppliers can share in the benefits of this system, including reduced costs, faster processing and lower error rates, all making for improved relationships.

-Before assuming my current role, I was on the leadership team of Avnet, a Flex supplier.
-I had visited Flex’s Milpitas site where I was awed by walls on walls of real-time data visualization dashboards representing its supply chain ecosystem.
-Flex Pulse would sow the seeds of my data envy for years and no wonder it’s the most widely used tool within our 10,000-strong global supply chain team.
+Flex’s Milpitas site awes with its walls on walls of real-time data visualization dashboards representing its supply chain ecosystem.
+Its no wonder that Flex Pulse is the most widely used tool within our 10,000-strong global supply chain team.

 As the eyes and ears of our distributed manufacturing and distribution ecosystem, Flex Pulse is aligned to more than 120 internal processes and connected to hundreds of internal and third-party systems and data sources.
 Programs and algorithms process this data to produce more than 100 real-time dashboards that ladder up to an integrated view of our entire value chain.